It started off as a normal day.

 Dominik Schulz is probably my best friend at IIP, though of course he could never replace my best friend from home – who I'll get to see again in a few weeks when we break for summer.
 I'm unreasonably excited about this.

-IIP – or Irish International Prep – is the name of the school I go to here in Ireland.
+BIP – or British International Prep – is the name of the school I go to here in the UK.
 There are kids from all over the world here, a convenient drop-off for the spawn of various dignitaries, businesspeople, and even occasionally celebrities.
-Nobody knows how I managed to get in here except me, and I’m sure as hell not about to confide it to anyone.
+Nobody knows how I managed to get in here except me, and I'm sure as hell not about to confide it to anyone.

 'Morning,' I said to Dom now, dropping tiredly into the seat beside him.
 We had a computer lab today which meant six hours cooped up in the IT room, but for now we were sitting in the courtyard, enjoying the late May sunshine and dreading the day we'd have to spend with our most disliked professor.

 'Did you do that government project for Lewis?'
 Anastazja leaned across Dom to ask, blinking her big eyes at me.
 'It's due tomorrow, right?'

 I rolled my eyes right back at her.
 'Sure.
 I'll email it to you tonight.'
 The daughter of Polish rock royalty, Anastazja Pawlak never bothered with her homework until the last minute, casually telling herself she didn't need to, until panic about consequences set in and it was up to one of us to help her.